David00/rpi-power-monitor/README.md

 4. Add the default Pi user to the docker group.
 If you are using a different username, replace Pi with your username:

-        sudo usermod -aG docker Pi
+        sudo usermod -aG docker pi

+5. Enable the SPI interface on the Pi

+        sudo raspi-config
+        Navigate to "5 Interfacing Options"
+        Select "P4 SPI"
+        Enable the SPI interface

-5. Reboot your Pi:
+6. Reboot your Pi:

         sudo reboot 0

-6. Download the source code for this project
+7. Download the source code for this project

         git clone https://github.com/David00/rpi-power-monitor.git

-7. Navigate into the `rpi-power-monitor` directory and install the Python library dependencies.
+8. Navigate into the `rpi-power-monitor` directory and install the Python library dependencies.

         cd rpi-power-monitor
         pip3 install -r requirements.txt